-By the end of Wednesday, January 11, 2017 every student enrolled in online History 12 must contact the course website on CANVAS, read the course syllabus, and view the orientation video that is required for this course.
-There is a clearly marked "START HERE" file on the course homepage where students can confirm that they have completed these two tasks.
-This is the way students demonstrate that they are genuine students who are "present" for the semester's work.
-STUDENTS WHO HAVE NOT LOGGED INTO THE COURSE SITE AND COMPLETED THESE TASKS BY 5:00PM ON WEDNESDAY JANUARY 11 MAY BE DROPPED FROM THE COURSE.
+By the end of Wednesday, January 10, 2018, every student enrolled in online History 12 must contact the course website on CANVAS, read the course syllabus, and view the orientation video that is required for this course.
+There is a clearly marked "START HERE" file on the course homepage where students can confirm that they have completed these tasks.
+By this process, students demonstrate they are genuine students who are "present" for the semester's work.
+STUDENTS WHO HAVE NOT COMPLETED THESE TASKS BY 5:00PM ON WEDNESDAY JANUARY 10 MAY BE DROPPED FROM THE COURSE.